What are the Factor Pairs of 28?

 Answer: The factor pairs of 28 are (1, 28), (2, 14), and (4, 7).

-6. Try 6: 28 is not divisible by 6 (28/6 is not an integer).
+6. Next, we check 6.
+28 is not divisible by 6, so 6 is not a factor.

-Therefore, the complete list of factor pairs for 28 is (1, 28), (2, 14), and (4, 7).
+Therefore, the unique factor pairs of 28 are (1, 28), (2, 14), and (4, 7).